LacunaOmnibus/MontyLacuna/README.md

 - Whenever we instantiate a MyBuilding object, we're calling view() on that building automatically - I'm not convinced that's what should be happening.
 At the very least, we should be caching the results.
+- I'm going to want a "convert_date()" method, which'll probably mean I'll want a TZ attribute of clients.Member.
+And I'll need to learn about python date handling.
+- For some stupid reason I keep referring to dicts as "structs".
+Ack for "struct" and fix that.